vmware/versatile-data-kit/projects/control-service/CONTRIBUTING.md

 datajobs.deployment.k8s.kubeconfig=<path_to_kubeconfig_file>
 datajobs.deployment.k8s.namespace=<k8s_namespace>
 ```
+Note:
+If you do not have access to Kubernetes, you could provision it somehow (minikube, kind, ...).

 ### GIT repository
 The data jobs are stored in a git repository.
 Read access to this repository is already configured in `application-dev.properties`.